 - Inclement weather (e.g., hazardous freezing rain or snow)— prevents you from reaching the DriveTest Centre.
 You must request to re-schedule within 3 days of the missed appointment.
 After 3 business days, you must provide proof (e.g., newspaper article on extreme weather on test date).
 In the event of bad weather, please review the service disruptions page or call 1-888-570-6110 to hear a broadcast message for any cancellations.

-- Death in the immediate family — proof is required (e.g., death certificate, memorial card, newspaper obituary, or notification of death).
+- Death in the immediate family — the proof is required (e.g., death certificate, memorial card, newspaper obituary, or notification of death).

-- Illness of the applicant or in the immediate family — proof is required (e.g., doctor’s note).
+- Illness of the applicant or in the immediate family — the proof is required (e.g., doctor’s note).

-- Verified, unscheduled call to work or unexpected overtime requirement — proof is required (e.g., note from HR or supervisor on company letterhead)
+- Verified, unscheduled call to work or unexpected overtime requirement — the proof is required (e.g., note from HR or supervisor on company letterhead)